f4b6a3/uuid-creator/README.md

 These options are accepted:

 - The string "mac" to use the MAC address;
-- The string "hash" to use the hash of system data;
+- The string "hash" to use the hash of hostname, MAC and IP;
 - The string representation of a number between 0 and 2^48-1.

 The number formats are: decimal, hexadecimal, and octal.